-N.U.in Program 2024 Academic Handbook:
+N.U.in Program 2025 Academic Handbook:

-N.U.in Portugal at the Council on International Educational Exchange Lisbon
+N.U.in Portugal at CIEE Lisbon

 In this handbook, you will learn about important academic policies at your N.U.in institution for the fall.
 The handbook also includes advice for transitioning from high school to college that the Global Experience Office's Academic Integration & Planning team has put together based on past N.U.in students' experiences.
-By breaking out of the ordinary and choosing the N.U.in program, you have set yourself up for a uniquely rewarding and challenging first semester!
+By breaking out of the ordinary and choosing The N.U.in Program, you have set yourself up for a uniquely rewarding and challenging first semester!
 This guide will help you prepare for the academic adjustments and opportunities you will experience this fall.